 The bedroom tax

-If you are a council or housing association tenant, your housing benefit or universal credit housing costs will be reduced if the council decides your home is too big for your needs.
+If you rent your home from a community landlord, your housing benefit or universal credit housing costs will be reduced if the council decides your home is too big for your needs.
 This is sometimes called the ‘under-occupancy rule’ or ‘bedroom tax’.